 38. Glossary modified

-The Glossary clause 1 is modified in paragraph (c) of the definition of “industrial award” by deleting “another State” and inserting instead —
+The Glossary clause 1 is modified in paragraph (c) of the definition of industrial award by deleting “another State” and inserting instead —

 “ a State other than Western Australia ”.

+10 The amendments set out in the Pay-roll Tax Assessment Amendment Regulations 2010 have not been included in this reprint; equivalent amendments were made by the Pay-roll Tax Assessment Amendment Act 2010 Part 3.

-9 The Pay-roll Tax Assessment Amendment Act 2010 s.
+11 The Pay-roll Tax Assessment Amendment Act 2010 s.
 45 reads as follows:

 45. Power to amend or repeal regulations unaffected